erievs/Lincoln/readme.md

 - YouTube Windows 7 Gadget

-- Android (1.xx through 5.xx)
+- Android (1.xx to 4.xx work, 5.1.x and above work, 5.0.x doesn't work for videos).

-- Windows Phone Offical YouTube App
+- Windows Phone Offical YouTube App (Some Progress, JSON feeds are done)

 - And More!

 # What Is This?

-This is a reimplementation of YouTube's old GDATA v2 API, which was YouTube primary API from roughly 2008 through 2013/2014.
+This is a reimplementation of YouTube's old GDATA v2 API, which was YouTube primary API from roughly 2008(2007) through 2013/2014.

 # Tidbits

 - Lincoln is built around yt-dlp wrapper, and makes as few as possible requsts to InnerTube directly, which means that as long as yt-dlp is around (and download urls stick around) this should as well.
 Even if this stops receiving updates.
+Due take in mind some login stuff doesn't!

 - This is a continuation/reimagining of my older "JATB3000" project.